 But when it becomes clear that Hugh is hiding a secret from her past, all she has to guide her is the trail of scribbled notes she once used to hold her life together.
 The first note captured her heart.
 Will the last note set it free?

-Available now through Penguin Random House in Australia & New Zealand
+Penguin Random House Australia & New Zealand

 “Grey's debut adult novel will break readers' hearts, taking them on an emotional ride but leaving them feeling hopeful.
 Grey's eloquent writing about the loss of a partner will create an ache in readers' hearts.
 This tearjerker will make readers cheer for the joyful ending.”